August 05, 2020

 For Illumina, the Weil team convinced the Federal Circuit to reject a petition for an en banc review of a ruling they won earlier in March, which overturned a summary judgment decision that invalidated patents protecting innovative technology that improves Down’s Syndrome testing.
 The court’s opinions in the case carved out for the first time a “method of preparation” as a category in the patentable subject-matter analysis under 35 U.S.C. § 101.
 This latest win continues Weil’s hot streak for Illumina, marking the fifth consecutive win we have achieved for the company in this and other litigation in 2020.

 In both cases, the Weil teams were led by partner Derek Walter and Edward Reines, Co-Head of Weil’s Patent Litigation and Life Sciences practices, and included associate Christopher Lavin.
-Zack Tripp, the Co-Head of Weil’s Appellate practice, was also a member of the Illumina team, and counsel Robert Vlasis and associate Amanda Branch were members of the Bio-Rad team.
+Zack Tripp, the Co-Head of Weil’s Appeals and Strategic Counseling practice, was also a member of the Illumina team, and counsel Robert Vlasis and associate Amanda Branch were members of the Bio-Rad team.